IMPORTANT WARNING:

 What should I know about storage and disposal of this medication?

-Store butorphanol nasal spray in its child-resistant container, tightly closed and out of reach of children.
+Store butorphanol nasal spray in its child-resistant container, tightly closed and out of reach of children, and in a location that is not easily accessible by others, including visitors to the home.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Dispose of butorphanol nasal spray as soon as it becomes outdated or is no longer needed by unscrewing the cap, rinsing the bottle, and placing the parts in the waste container.
+You must immediately dispose of butorphanol nasal spray as soon as it becomes outdated or is no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, unscrew the cap, rinse the bottle, and place the parts in the waste container.
+Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose